-The childminder completes a written daily checklist to ensure that all areas of her home and garden are secure and that there are no risks to minded children.
+The childminder completes a written checklist each month to ensure that all areas of her home and garden are secure and that there are no risks to minded children.
 She keeps a record of all risk assessments undertaken for outings to ensure that children remain safe when outside the home.
 The childminder is fully aware of her responsibilities to promote children's safety and welfare.
 She has clear written policies and procedures around safeguarding children which include local contact numbers to show that children's welfare is a high priority.
-However, the childminder's first aid certificate has expired which may compromise their health and safety.
+All adults within the home undergo checks to ensure that children's welfare is fully promoted.
+There are clear procedures to follow for the emergency evacuation of the premises which are practised with minded children.
+However, there is no record in place to show that children are given regular reminders.

 The childminder ensures that she shares all her clear written policies and procedures with parents.
 This helps to keep them informed about her practice and the service that she provides.
-The parents and minded children have provided written feedback to the childminder on her practice through completing questionnaires.
+The parents have provided written feedback to the childminder on her practice through letters.
 This helps to support the childminder in developing her practice to meet the requirements of parents and the care needs of children attending.
-The childminder has limited resources in place on the cultures and beliefs of others to help children develop a positive understanding on people's differences.
+The childminder has some resources in place on the cultures and beliefs of others to help children develop a positive understanding on people's differences.
 Children are taken on regular outings within the local community to help them to learn about the wider world and their environment.
-The childminder has not yet established systems for the exchange of information on the children's learning and development with other settings they attend to ensure that their learning and development is fully supported.
+The childminder has established good systems for the exchange of information on the children's learning and development with other settings they attend to ensure that their learning is fully supported.
+For example, through completing daily dairies that are shared with other childminders and by looking at and adding comments to their learning journey records from the preschool children attend.